syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 NuGet Package: [Click here](http://helpjs.syncfusion.com/js/installation-and-deployment#configuring-syncfusion-nuget-packages) to know more about script and style sheets available in NuGet package.

 ###Control Initialization
-In-order to initialize a OlapChart widget, first, define a “div” tag with an appropriate “id” attribute that acts as a container for OlapChart widget.
+To initialize a OlapChart widget, first, define a “div” tag with an appropriate “id” attribute that acts as a container for OlapChart widget.
 Then, initialize the widget by using ejOlapChart method inside “script” tag.

 {% highlight html %}